 Weight and Size

-One of the main factors to consider before purchasing an ice fishing heater is its size.
+One of the main factors to consider before purchasing an ice shanty heater is its size.
 An extra-small heater won’t be able to produce enough heat and will find it challenging to keep the cold away if your tent is big.
 Therefore, it will not be able to heat the room efficiently.
 On the other hand, an excessively large heater gives you less room to move and comes with added weight.

 One easy way to decide on the size is to measure the square footage of the place you want to heat up and match it with a heater you want to buy.
 We advise purchasing a heater with higher capacity because the settings can be adjusted and the output can be maximized.

 However, since you will have to carry the heater for your ice fishing trip, make sure not to forget the weight.
 If the weight is too much, you’ll end up not taking it with you and wasting your money for nothing.

 The output of a heater is measured in BTU, which stands for British Thermal Unit.
 To increase the temperature of 1 lb. of water by 1 °F, the amount of heat that is needed is called BTU.